CodeItQuick/CodeItQuick.github.io/_posts/2026-01-21-Making-Invisible-Developer-Work-Visible.md

 ---
 layout: post
-name: Making the Invisible 60% of Development Work Visible
+name: The Cost of Ignoring Invisible Development Work
 description: What is the developer iceberg of work and how do we tackle it
 image: iceberg_buckets.jpg
 time: "9m:00s"